Shemnei/tdtxt/README.md

 ## STATE

-**This crate is still early in development, the api is not stable and will change in the future.**
+**This crate is still in development, the api may not stable and could change in the future.**

-Having said that, the core of the crate (parsing) is implemented and should function correctly.
+This crate should not be used in production code.

 ## Usage